Russian Schnapsen: Marriage

-To use a marriage, player has to make a move with either Ober/Queen or King of the marriage pair and declare out loud about assigning a suit of the marriage just used to be a trump.
-If player failed to declare in any way a marriage when he used either of the two marriage cards (King or Ober/Queen), then the card is treated as regular and no trump change, no score addition takes place.
+To use a marriage, player has to make a move with either Ober/queen or king of the marriage pair and declare out loud about assigning a suit of the marriage just used to be a trump.
+If player failed to declare in any way a marriage when he used either of the two marriage cards (king or Ober/queen), then the card is treated as regular and no trump change, no score addition takes place.

 If one of the players declares a trump suit, another players have a chance to declare a new trump suit (provided that they have a marriage of different suit) as soon as they will get a move chance (they will take trick).
 When new suit is appointed to be a trump instead of existing, previous trump becomes a regular suit immediately.

 There is no limit on how many marriages can be used by any player during game round.

-Different marriages give different numbers of points (King and Ober/Queen):
+Different marriages give different numbers of points (king and Ober/queen):

-Score Points counting
+Score point counting

-After game round ends - players count their scores.
+After game round ends – players count their scores.